-We wandered back into town–another stretch of the imagination, it was a couple little beach side hotels and restaurants–and found out that we could float the Rio Palomino by inner-tube for just a few dollars along the mototaxi ride.
+We wandered back into town–another stretch of the imagination, it was a couple little beach-side hotels and restaurants–and found out that we could float the Rio Palomino by inner-tube for just a few dollars along the mototaxi ride.
+Sounds awesome!

 We road on the back of the motorcycles clutching these giant inner tubes as we made our way up into the hills above town and deeper into the jungle when the drivers suddenly stopped and let us out in the middle of nowhere.

-With our little Spanish the drivers told us to just hike up over the hill and eventually we’ll come to the river.
-Here we were in swimwear, a bottle of water each, and flip flops hiking through the Colombian jungle in search of some river.
+With our little bit of broken Spanish, we understood the drivers tell us to hike up over the hill and eventually we’ll come to the river.
+Here we were in swimwear, one bottle of water each, and flip flops hiking through the Colombian jungle in search of some river.

-Despite continuing on for what felt too far and elevation gain that felt too high–we made it to the river.
+Despite continuing on for what felt too far long and an elevation gain that felt too high, we made it to the river, about 30 minutes later.

 The river grew wider, shallower, and slower as we approached the ocean.

-Eventually we could smell the salt water, and could hear the crash of the waves.
+Eventually, we could smell the salt water and hear the crash of the waves.

-The day was capped off with more cervezas at the beach-side bar.
+The day was capped off with some cervezas at the beach-side bar.

-Later that night, after dark, as we wandered back to our camp-side we ran into the still shirtless Colombian with the eye-patch that we saw earlier, this time hanging out at his fire pit on the beach beside the roaring ocean ways.
+Later that night, after dark, as we wandered back to our campsite, we ran into the still shirtless Colombian with the eye-patch that we saw earlier at camp gathering fruit, this time hanging out at his fire pit on the beach beside the roaring ocean ways.